 Study is on a part-time basis to enable flexibility in terms of work and personal commitments.

-A Level 3 qualification in childcare or similar is generally required to access the Foundation Degree, alongside GCSE Maths and English at grade 4/C.
+A Level 4 qualification in childcare or a similar subject is generally required to access the Foundation Degree, alongside GCSE Maths and English at grade 4/C.

 There is a potential for non-traditional students to access the programme without these if they have sufficient experience and are able to demonstrate an ability to work at Level 5.